 - Rows 3 is formatted with h:mm “h:mm”.
 This adds the text h:mm to the end of the value for presentation purposes.
 The employee only needs to type in 0:30 for a half hour lunch break, and Excel will add the h:mm to the end.

-- Row 5 is formatted with [h]:mm “h:mm” to ensure Excel adds the hours correctly.
+- Row 5 is formatted with [h]:mm “h:mm” to ensure the hours are added correctly.

 You can then calculate wages using the total figure in cell N5 with the Time x Rate formula above.
 Of course this doesn’t take into account overtime and penalty rates.
 That lesson is for another day.